Does Coffee Count as Water Intake?

 Is caffeine bad?

 Not necessarily.
-It occurs naturally in plenty of things like coffee beans, tea leaves, and cocoa plant.
+It occurs naturally in plenty of things like coffee beans, tea leaves, and cocoa plants.
 It gives your body a burst of energy and can make you feel more awake because it stimulates the central nervous system.
-That stimulation could help you stay focused on tasks, increase alertness, or help you make it through your afternoon workout.
+That stimulation can help you stay focused on tasks, increase alertness, or make it through your afternoon workout.

 Coffee is fine, but if you want to skip all the side effects, water is a better beverage to keep you at peak hydration levels.
 If you decide to add coffee or other caffeinated beverages into your diet, make sure your doctor checks your heart health and blood pressure.